-Whether you like it or not, passing a background check is part of the process if you want to become a driver for Uber, or rent to drive for them.
-Uber has pretty stringent requirements, and a lot of people are concerned about whether or not this will affect their ability to get a job driving for Uber.
+Uber has pretty stringent requirements, and a lot of people are concerned about whether or not this will affect their ability to start driving with Uber.

 If you’ve been wondering what the deal is with these background checks, and what it will take to pass one, here’s everything you need to know!